-Otherwise, click the Exit button.
-If you want to open the Setup Wizard screen later, click the Wizard icon in the upper right hand corner of the Web Configurator in Networked AV mode.
+You can select the Ignore this wizard next time checkbox and click Apply & Save if you do not want the Setup Wizard screen to appear the next time you log in.
+If you want to open the Setup Wizard screen later, click the Wizard icon in the upper right hand corner of the Web Configurator.